 What if you can’t find the right size or color on Amazon?
-What if you want to try Junior Racquets from companies like HEAD, Prince or Babolat?
-I’m going to let you in on a little tennis industry secret...when it comes to junior racquets, it doesn’t matter!!
-Yep...I said it.
+What if you want to try junior tennis racquets from companies like HEAD, Prince or Babolat?
+I’m going to let you in on a little tennis industry secret…when it comes to racquets for kids just getting started, it doesn’t matter!!
+Yep…I said it.
 Keep reading to find out more.

 What is a junior tennis racquet?
 A junior tennis racquet is one built and sized properly for kids.
 This means the length of the frame and the head size of the racquet are all sized perfectly for a child’s hand.
 It’s not a small adult racquet – they are racquets built for kids and only kids.

 Junior tennis racquets have a wide range of sizes based on your child’s age.
-They start at a length of 19," that’s the smallest size for a junior racquet.
-And they go all the way up to a 26".
+They start at a length of 19,” that’s the smallest size for a junior racquet.
+And they go all the way up to 26″.

-Technically, there are racquets smaller than a 19".
-You can find racquets sized at 17" but those are Toddler racquets.
-They are completely different then junior racquets.
+Technically, there are racquets smaller than 19″.
+You can find racquets sized at 17″ but those are toddler racquets.
+They are completely different than racquets for junior players.

 So, let’s take a closer look at the sizes of junior tennis racquets.
-Like I said, they range in racquet lengths.
-From small to big they are: 19, 21, 23, 25, and 26.
+As I said, they range in racquet lengths.
+From small to big, they are 19, 21, 23, 25, and 26.
 Again, this number refers to the overall length of the racquet, and it’s in inches.
 As your child grows, they’re going to move up in length.

 It was clear, they were playing with racquets that were too small!
-My 6 year old was struggling to make contact with the ball when he played with the tiny 19”, it was too short!!
-Mid practice session, their instructor gave my youngest son the 23” and gave my oldest a 25” from their demo pile.
+My 6-year-old was struggling to make contact with the ball when he played with the tiny 19”, it was too short!!
+In the middle of the practice session, their instructor gave my youngest son the 23” and gave my oldest a 25” from their demo pile.
 Now tennis was a lot more fun for them!
 Lesson learned.

-There are other racquet measurements like head size but, with junior tennis racquets, you really don’t have to worry about all that.
+There are other racquet measurements like head size but, with tennis racquets for kids, you really don’t have to worry about all that.

 Choosing the best junior tennis racquet for your kid really comes down to two things: choosing the right brand, and how to select the right size for your particular child.
 Once you have those two questions answered, you’re good to go.